rjshap/AutoSharesAPI/rest-api/private-api/internal-feedback/list-users-feedback/README.md

       </td>
       <td style="text-align:left">
         <ul>
-          <li>Retrieves feedbacks that were submitted from ETNA Trader of version 1.2.47.149</li>
+          <li>Retrieves feedbacks that were submitted from AutoShares of version 1.2.47.149</li>
         </ul>
       </td>
     </tr>